 The original version of Girl with a Pearl Earring — the painting which inspired a movie of that name, starring Colin Firth as Johannes Vermeer — is displayed at the Mauritshuis in The Hague.
 All 18 of the museum’s paintings attributed to Rembrandt — including The Anatomy Lesson of Dr Nicolaes Tulp, which conveys an aspect of the scientific progress made during the Dutch Golden Age — will be displayed from 31 January to 15 September in the exhibition Rembrandt and the Mauritshuis.

 Meanwhile in Dordrecht, the Dordrechts Museum will host Work, Pray and Admire, until 26 May.
 The exhibition explores the relationship between the beliefs that became established during the Dutch Golden Age and art.
 Works by Vincent van Gogh and Ferdinand Bol count among those that are on display.

 2019 promises to be a golden year for anyone travelling to Holland and interested in Dutch art.

 Getting to the Netherlands from Newcastle

 While researching this subject, Stuart travelled between Newcastle International Airport and Amsterdam Airport Schiphol with KLM Royal Dutch Airlines.
 KLM operates services between Schiphol and regional airports across the United Kingdom.

-For further information about the Dutch Golden Age and attractions in the Netherlands, see the Visit Holland website.
+For further information about the Dutch Golden Age and attractions in the Netherlands, see the Netherlands Tourism and Board of Conventions website.

-Stuart Forster, the author of this article was named Journalist of the Year at the 2019 Holland Press Awards.
-If you’re considering a trip, take a look at this A to Z of reasons to visit the Netherlands.
+Thank you for visiting Go Eat Do and reading this post about Dutch Golden Age art.
+If you’re considering taking a trip, take a look at this A to Z of reasons to visit the Netherlands.